Leicester Mercury: Recent history

-The newspaper's headquarters underwent an external renovation in 2006, at a reported cost of £12.5m.
-The redesigned building aligned with Leicester's plans for an "office core" near the Mercurys head office.
+The newspaper's headquarters underwent an external renovation in 2006 at a reported cost of £12.5m.

 The paper had 97 editorial members of staff in 2007 and the newspaper was the sixth largest-selling regional title in England in 2009.
-But between 2008/2009 and 2012, Northcliffe embarked on a series of job cuts that saw staff numbers almost halved, from 4,200 to 2,200.
+But between 2008-2009 and 2012, Northcliffe cut the staff numbers from 4,200 to 2,200.

-In 2009, Northcliffe created a number of regional 'subbing hubs', and production work for the Mercury was transferred to a hub in Nottingham that also handled work for the Nottingham Post and the Derby Telegraph, with at least 30 jobs lost at the three titles.
-In the same year, Northcliffe's sister company Harmsworth Press closed the printing plant at the Mercury, with scores of jobs lost.
+In 2009, Northcliffe created a number of regional 'subbing hubs', and production work for Mercury was transferred to a hub in Nottingham that also handled work for the Nottingham Post and the Derby Telegraph, with at least 30 jobs lost at the three titles.
+In the same year, Northcliffe's sister company Harmsworth Press closed the printing plant at the Mercury and laid off all employees.